 It takes specific intentional and unintentional functions of the brain to acquire language.
 In 2019, Woumans and colleagues found that higher performance in specific executive functions of the brain contributes to higher vocabulary knowledge in a second language.
-In their study, they note, that some indirect cognitive functions of the brain influence language development.
+Their study notes that some indirect cognitive functions of the brain influence language development.

-Wikipedia defines aptitude as a component of a competence to do a certain kind of work at a certain level.
-In language acquisition, a child’s competence to learn influences their ability to acquire a language.
+Wikipedia defines aptitude as a competence component to do a certain kind of work at a certain level.
+In language acquisition, a child’s learning competence influences their language acquisition ability.
 The higher their competence in learning, the higher the chances of learning a language.
-However, the lower their competence level in learning, the lower the chances of learning a language.
+However, the lower their competence level, their chances of learning a language are lower.